---

 ```

-DuckDB will prompt you to authenticate with MotherDuck using your default web browser.
-Follow the instructions displayed in the terminal.
+DuckDB downloads the signed MotherDuck extension and opens your default browser to authenticate.
+Follow the instructions in the terminal.

 ```sql